nuxt/eslint-plugin-nuxt/docs/rules/require-func-head.md

 > enforce `head` property in component to be a function.

-- :gear: This rule is included in `"plugin:nuxt/recommended"`.

 ## Rule Details

 This rule is enforcing `head` property in component to be a function.